alanryn/personal-site/tips/recommended-products.md

 title: Custom Recommended Products Section
 myurl: four
 description: Setting your own recommended products for a particular product.
-date: 2022-08-29
+date: 2022-09-16
 tags:
   - recommended products
 layout: layouts/post.njk
 ---

-How to set your own recommended products for a particular product.
+How to set your own recommended products for a particular product (using Dawn theme version 6.0.2).

 - Create a new Product metafield of type `List of products` (Settings -> Metafields) .